ColmPurcell/CI-PP1-WicklowHeatherHoney/README.md

 2. The social media icons on mobile were appearing over two lines.
  - Fix: Used media query to display the icons at a smaller size on screens below 500px
 3. Header and navigation menu were too big on smaller screens and text appeared outside of the header area.
- -Fix: Created a new header and navigation bar using a [guide](https://frontendgyaan.com/how-to-create-a-responsive-header-menu-with-css/) on frontendgyann.com.
+ - Fix: Created a new header and navigation bar using a [guide](https://frontendgyaan.com/how-to-create-a-responsive-header-menu-with-css/) on frontendgyann.com.
 I reused the logo and nav elements from my previous header and styled it to match my website.
 4. Images and text area appeared too narrow on mission and about section on home page.
-  -Fix: Changed the main-page-grid padding from px to % made the page responsive on smaller screens.
+ - Fix: Changed the main-page-grid padding from px to % made the page responsive on smaller screens.
+5. Incorrect font used for product banner.
+ - Fix: Styled banner heading to the correct font.

-  There are no know unfixed bugs and the project will mnow be submitted.
+  There are no know unfixed bugs and the project will now be submitted.

 ## Technologies Used